Slashdot

 AMD VCE is hopefully going to be added some day.
 We did have initial patches from AMD, but they've changed directions with their libraries and the GPUOpen project so someone needs to find the time to re-do all that work.

-NVENC is also an option if
+NVENC is also an option if it can be added in a GPL friendly way.

+Sounds to me like he means that when run on Intel certain superior FPU functions come online that AMD doesn't get - well duh.
+AMD has some optimizations too I'm sure but the user base is smaller, it sounds like AMD stopped helping, and Intel actually has H.264 (and H.265?) functionality that make them superior currently.
+I'd like to have seen the Handbrake encoding test AMD demonstrated on Broadwell done on Skylake to see if the new instructions helped much.
+I will be looking for encoding speed when I decid

+I can get an 8 core for a grand and overclock it to the Moon with Broadwell E. Supposedly there's another E offering coming too.
+Multiple cores do indeed speed video work and I do lots of it - I use a VM that's given 10 cores and it flies.
+IF AMD has something that matches Broadwell E and doesn't cost a mint and Intel doesn't immediately bitch slap them via pricing or a new as-yet unreleased CPU then I'll buy AMD no question.
+More than once though AMD has made noises about new CPUs coming out that would mak

 OpenSource program gets paid by Intel to cripple AMD performance?
 This is your guess based upon poor performance of your CPU?
 Good grief....